 - Practice your speech repeatedly.

-- Glance at the highlighted words to remember which idea comes next.
+- Glance at highlighted words to remember which idea comes next.

-- Thoroughly familiarize yourself with the substance of your speech and the sequence of your main points.
+- Thoroughly familiarize yourself with the substance and sequence of your main points.

 - Maintain a conversational tone.